-- five-year revisit and renewal (working group, research project as with this LTRM); - feedback loops in meetings at all levels: program, school, faculty, Academic Leadership Team, Strategic Enrolment Management, Board of Governors; - campus conversation survey, such as where can we live our model more effectively? - question-and-suggestion forum monitored by VP academic, deans, directors, program heads; - communities-of-practice reports to Academic Leadership Team and academic planning.
+- Five-year revisit and renewal (working group, research project as with this LTRM) - Feedback loops in meetings at all levels: program, school, faculty, Academic Leadership Team, Strategic Enrolment Management, Board of Governors - Campus conversation survey, e.g., where can we be living our model more effectively? - Question-and-suggestion forum monitored by VP academic, deans, directors, program heads - Communities-of-practice reports to Academic Leadership Team and academic planning.